Martina (MPA)

 References and footnotes

-Ongoing clinic visits allow your doctors to check that your disease is under control and monitor you for any signs of relapse or new organ involvement.
+Ongoing clinic visits allow your doctors to check that your disease is under control and monitor you for any signs of relapse or new organ involvement.1

-You will also have blood tests to monitor blood count and liver function so your doctors can see how your medication is affecting your body.1 However, if it is more convenient, you may also be able to arrange for your blood tests to be done separately, with your local doctor.
+You will also have blood tests to monitor blood count and liver function so your doctors can see how your medication is affecting your body.1 Patients on glucocorticoid therapy should also have their blood glucose measured periodically.1

-Actively monitoring your AAV between visits can help you better understand your disease and spot the signs of any possible relapses as quickly as possible.
+Actively monitoring your AAV between visits can help you better understand your disease and can help your spot the signs of any possible relapses.
 Some people do this by keeping a diary to track their symptoms.
-If you decide to keep a diary, you can use it to discuss your AAV with your doctors.
+By keeping a diary this will help you to discuss your AAV with your doctors.

 Hermann - GPA, Germany

 You can write in your diary each day or just use it when your circumstances change.
-Topics that may be useful to include are your symptoms, treatment, side effects, and AAV’s impact on your everyday life and lifestyle, as well as any other health issues that seem unrelated to the disease.
+Topics that may be useful to include are your symptoms, treatment, side effects, and AAV's impact on your everyday life.

-If your doctor recommends it, you may also wish to actively monitor your AAV by checking your blood pressure regularly (such as once a week) using a blood pressure monitor and get in touch with your doctors if you notice ongoing changes.
+If your doctor recommends it, you may also wish to actively monitor you AAV by checking your blood pressure regularly (such as once a week).

 References and footnotes

 It can be difficult to manage your daily AAV self-care needs and challenges.
-Staying organised and on top of these tasks can help lessen the impact of AAV and improve your overall health and wellness.1
+Staying organised and on top of these tasks can help improve your overall health and wellness.1

 Self-care can involve requests from your doctor, as well as steps you need to take to manage your AAV between